List of the top-performing small-cap mutual funds sorted by returns, with their AUM and Expense Ratio.

 Small-cap mutual funds are required by SEBI to allocate at least 65% of their investments in equity or equity-related instruments of small-cap stocks.
 Since these businesses are at an early stage of growth, the return potential is much higher than that of a large-cap company.
 However, their smaller market cap also makes them susceptible to significant price fluctuations in the short term.

-In the past six months, the Nippon India Small Cap Fund - Direct Plan - Growth Plan has emerged as the leader in AUM growth, witnessing an impressive addition of ₹10.94K crore.
+In the past one month, the Bandhan Small Cap Fund Direct Growth has emerged as the leader in net AUM growth, witnessing an impressive addition of ₹950.84 crore.
 This positions it as one of the top-performing Small Cap mutual funds in terms of investor interest and fund growth.

-In contrast, Blue Star Ltd has been exited by 6 of 33 Small Cap Mutual Funds in the last six months.
+In contrast, Vishal Mega Mart Ltd has been sold by 1 of 34 Small Cap mutual funds in the last one month.
 This shift underscores a cautious approach by fund managers toward the stock, reflecting changing market dynamics.

-Over the last 6 months, Small Cap category has seen increased allocation towards Utilities, Financial Services, Tech sectors
+Over the last 6 months, Small Cap category has seen increased allocation towards Real Estate, Financial Services, Utilities sectors and allocation in Basic Materials sectors has decreased

 Small-cap mutual funds invest in companies that are emerging and have significant growth potential, though they come with higher risk than large-cap funds.
 Let’s look at the key benefits for an investor looking to invest in a small-cap fund: